My name is Lori and my husband doesn’t talk to me.

 I went to his job and waited for him to come out.
 He paused when he saw me, and things were a little tense, but I couldn’t ignore this any more.
 If my husband won’t talk to me, then I’m going to talk to him.

-I told him everything.
-I told him how his distant behavior made me feel like he doesn’t love me or appreciate me anymore.
-I told him that when my husband doesn’t talk to me, it makes me feel like the marriage isn’t going to work.
+Then, I told him everything.
+How his distant behavior made me feel like he doesn’t love me or appreciate me anymore.
+Explained that when my husband doesn’t talk to me, it makes me feel like the marriage isn’t going to work.

 I let him know that I was afraid of losing him.